cdown/sshrc/README.md

 * For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login.

+* Try adding `tmuxrc attach` to the end of your ~/.sshrc to use tmux by default.

 ### Contributing

 If you have a niche similar in spirit to the above tmux and vim configurations (e.g. screen, mosh), please consider adding a page to the wiki.